The 67 Eldorado is now at the shop to get an Austrian license

 Music video with our Roadmaster in the background

-While my wife and I were on holidays in Vorarlberg, we shot this music video for the local band “MAGUAMS”.
+While my wife and I were on holidays in Vorarlberg, we shot this music video for the local band “MAGUAMS” where my wifes cousin played bass.

 We shot this „no budget“-production on a rainy sunday morning in a storage facility - the cars in the background were the perfect backdrop for the band.
 The musicians are a great bunch of guys and we had lots of fun during the shoot.
 Our Buick Roadmaster also served as a background props for the shooting - thats why I´m posting this video on my website.